MileHacker Logo

 • Avoid isolated or poorly lit areas, especially after dark.

-• Areas with heavy traffic and no dedicated pedestrian or bike infrastructure are generally unsafe.
+• Areas with a lot of traffic and no dedicated pedestrian or bike infrastructure are generally unsafe.

 • Be cautious in peripheral districts or less-touristed parts of the Ancient City center at night.

-• Always be aware of your surroundings, regardless of the region.
+• Constantly be mindful of your surroundings, regardless of the region.

-• When using taxis, opt for ride-sharing apps or official services, especially in the evening.
+• When using taxis, opt for a lift-sharing apps or official services, especially in the evening.

-• Avoid walking alone in unfamiliar areas after sunset.
+• Avoid walking alone in unfamiliar areas once the sun has set.

 • Stay on well-trafficked and well-lit streets in the evenings.